herereadthis/guosim/README.md

-# Bump Action
+# action-bump-node

-This JavaScript based Github will update npm package files in in specified directories
+This JavaScript-based Github action will update npm package files in specified directories for node.js applications.

 ## Inputs